Jennyfer Marques Parinos

 Jennyfer Marques Parinos (born 22 February 1996) is a Brazilian para table tennis player who competes in international elite competitions.
 She is a Paralympic bronze medalist, double Parapan American Games silver medalist and a World champion.
 She has won numerous team event medals with Danielle Rauen and Bruna Costa Alexandre.

-Marques Parinos was diagnosed at a young with a rare disease called X-linked hypophosphatemia (XLH) when she found walking unaided painful.
+Marques Parinos was diagnosed at a young age with a rare disease called X-linked hypophosphatemia (XLH) when she found walking unaided painful.